-The principles which were laid down in the many Acts of Parliament and the regulations that we have already looked at in this chapter, control our working environment.
+The principles which were laid down in the many Acts of Parliament and the regulations that we have already looked at in this chapter control our working environment.
 They make our workplace safer, but despite all this legislation, workers continue to be injured and killed at work or die as a result of a work-related injury.
-The number of deaths has consistently averaged about 200 each year for the past 8 years.
+The number of deaths has consistently averaged about 200 each year for the past eight years.
 These figures only relate to employees.
 If you include the self-employed and members of the public killed in work-related accidents, the numbers almost double.

-In addition to the deaths, about 28,000 people have major accidents at work and about 130,000 people each year, receive minor work-related injuries which keep them off work for more than 3 days.
+In addition to the deaths, about 28,000 people have major accidents at work and about 130,000 people each year receive minor work-related injuries which keep them off work for more than three days.

-It is a mistake to believe that these things only happen in dangerous occupations such as deep sea diving, mining and quarrying, fishing industry, tunnelling and firefighting or that it only happens in exceptional circumstances such as would never happen in your workplace.
+It is a mistake to believe that these things only happen in dangerous occupations such as deep-sea diving, mining and quarrying, fishing industry, tunnelling and fire-fighting, or that they only happen in exceptional circumstances such as would never occur in your workplace.
 This is not the case.
-Some basic thinking and acting beforehand, could have prevented most of these accident statistics, from happening.
+Some basic thinking and acting beforehand could have prevented most of these accident statistics from happening.